Dr. Mitra Sadeghpour

 Eau Claire, WI 54702-4004

 An active member of NATS since she began collegiate teaching, Sadeghpour has served her Wisconsin State Chapter as a board member at large, Membership Secretary, and has sat on the nominating and auditions committees as well as a National Strategic Planning committee.
-In 2012, she will join the national NATS board ofdirectors as Vice President of Field Activities and Student Chapters.
-In 2005 she was selected as a member of the NATS Intern Program in Rochester, NY and was honored to host the 2011 Intern Program at UW-Eau Claire this past June.
-She is the advisor for the UW-Eau Claire chapters of SNATS and SAI.
-She has also served as a mentor for Blugold and McNair Fellows.
+In 2012, she joined the national NATS board of directors as Vice President of Discretionary Funds and Field Activities, working with over 100 students chapters around North America.
+In 2005, she was selected as a member of the NATS Intern Program in Rochester, NY and was honored to host the 2011 Intern Program at UW-Eau Claire.
+She is the advisor for campus chapters of SNATS and SAI.
+She has also served as a mentor and research director for Blugold and McNair Scholars.

 Originally from Iowa, Sadeghpour earned her Bachelor's degree from Luther College (Decorah, IA) where she studied with David Greedy, and her Masters and Doctoral degrees from Indiana University, where she was a student of Patricia Havranek and studied directing with Vincent Liotta.
-At Indiana University, she conducted extensive research on the English songs of Charles Gounod, the subject of her doctoral document as well as several lecture-recitlas and presentations.
+At Indiana University, she conducted extensive research on the English songs of Charles Gounod, the subject of her doctoral document as well as several lecture-recitals and presentations.
 Prior to her appointment at UW-Eau Claire, she taught at Luther College.
-Dr. Sadeghpour performs regularly in the Midwest region in recital and oratorio/concert repertoire.

 - MUSI 153/353 Applied Voice